Fulton v. City of Philadelphia: Decision

 Justice Barrett wrote a concurring opinion to which Justice Kavanaugh joined and Justice Breyer joined for all but the first paragraph.
 While Barrett wrote that "the textual and structural arguments against Smith...are compelling", she joined in the majority in the narrow opinion that did not evoke Smith, stating that "There would be a number of issues to work through if Smith were overruled."

 Justice Samuel Alito wrote an opinion concurring in judgment, which was joined by Justices Clarence Thomas and Neil Gorsuch.
 Justice Gorsuch also wrote an opinion concurring in judgment, which Thomas and Alito joined.
 In both opinions, the Justices expressed concerns that the majority rationale for the judgment did not do enough to support religious freedoms and had left Smith in place.
 Alito called for the overturning of Smith and wrote in his opinion "The Court has emitted a wisp of a decision that leaves religious liberty in a confused and vulnerable state.
-Those who count on this Court to stand up for the First Amendment have every right to be disappointed -- as am I." Alito opined that the Smith standard should be replaced with "the standard that Smith replaced: A law that imposes a substantial burden on religious exercise can be sustained only if it is narrowly tailored to serve a compelling government interest."
+Those who count on this Court to stand up for the First Amendment have every right to be disappointed – as am I." Alito opined that the Smith standard should be replaced with "the standard that Smith replaced: A law that imposes a substantial burden on religious exercise can be sustained only if it is narrowly tailored to serve a compelling government interest."
 Gorsuch's opinion echoed Alito's call for overturning Smith, adding that the majority opinion had undertaken a "dizzying series of maneuvers" to arrive at their judgment.

+Subsequent developments

+On July 28, 2021, the Third Circuit reversed the judgment of the district court, and remanded the case for further proceedings in light of the Supreme Court's opinion.
+On September 24, 2021, the District Court permanently enjoined the City from (1) refusing to contract with CSS unless they agree to certify same-sex and unmarried couples, (2) declining to refer foster children to CSS on the basis of CSS's religious exemption from certifying same-sex and unmarried couples as foster parents, and (3) declining to place foster children with any of the individual plaintiffs on the basis of CSS's religious exemption from certifying same-sex and unmarried couples as foster parents.
+The City was also ordered not to take any other adverse action under Pennsylvania law against CSS for its certification of prospective foster parents.